abdsymoh/freecodecamp/README.md

 # Welcome to freeCodeCamp!

-this is my journey to learn code
+this is my journey to learn code with freeCodeCamp!